mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-In this case you'll want to create a composite index on `Score` + `Id`, but make sure they're compatible with the order above. i.e You'll want to make the index descending on `Score` and ascending on `Id` (or the opposite) for it to be effective.
+In this case you'll want to create a composite index on `Score` + `Id`, but make sure they're compatible with the order above. i.e You should make the index descending on `Score` and ascending on `Id` (or the opposite) for it to be effective.

 **Note**: Refer to [this document](https://docs.microsoft.com/en-us/ef/core/modeling/indexes) on how to create indexes with EF Core.
-Note that right now you can't specify the sorting of the index in EF Core when creating a composite index.
-You might have to create the index in raw sql if you need to do that.
-This issue is tracked here: https://github.com/dotnet/efcore/issues/4150.
+Note that support for specifying sort order in a composite index was introduced in EF Core 7.0.

 ## Benchmarks